Registrar Home | Registrar Search:

 TBA.

-Provides students in the DEDP Master's program the opportunity to synthesize their coursework and professional experience in development economics and data analysis.
-In the context of a summer internship, students apply the knowledge gained in the program towards a project with a host organization, typically in the development sector.
+Provides students in the DEDP Master's program the opportunity to synthesize their coursework and professional experience in policy, economics, and data analysis.
+In the context of a summer internship, students apply the knowledge gained in the program towards a project with a host organization, typically in the development or public policy sectors.
 Students will be supported in finding a suitable opportunity or research project.
 All internship placements are subject to approval by the program director.
 Each student must write a capstone project report.
 Restricted to DEDP MASc students.

 No textbook information available